 When To Pack Lunches

-Pick a time that works best for you!
+Pick a time that works best for you and your schedule!
 Some people prefer to pack lunch boxes in the morning and some in the evening.
-Personally, I pack lunches while preparing dinner.
+My preference is to pack lunches while preparing dinner.
 I haven’t cleaned up the kitchen yet and I usually have little pockets of time while things are cooking.
 Then I just place the lunches in the fridge and it makes mornings a lot smoother.

-Having some great lunch containers and gear makes packing lunches much easier.
-Check out my list of must-have lunch gear that is reusable, functional and fun!
+Having some great lunch gear makes packing lunches much easier!
+Here are my recommendations for lunch boxes and accessories that are fun, functional and reusable.